aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch.rst

    currently doesn’t work with the library. ``smdistributed.modelparallel.torch.amp.GradScaler`` replaces ``torch.amp.GradScaler`` and provides the same functionality.

-.. function:: smdistributed.modelparallel.torch.delayed_parameter_initialization(enabled=True)
+.. function:: smdistributed.modelparallel.torch.delay_param_initialization(enabled=True)

-   If enabled, it delays the initialization of parameters to save CPU memory; it initializes after the model is partitioned on GPU.
+   If enabled, it delays the initialization of parameters to save CPU memory.
+That is, parameter initialization takes place after the model is partitioned on GPUs.

 .. function:: smdistributed.modelparallel.torch.get_world_process_group( )